5 Must-Have Skills for a Great Chinese Translator

 READ MORE: How do I get certified as a Chinese translator?

 🧠 1.
-More Than Just Fluency
+More Than Just Fluency: What Sets a Chinese Translator Apart

 Being bilingual doesn’t automatically mean you can translate well.
 Professional translators need to understand tone, formality, idioms, and double meanings in both languages.